wduquette/eras/vault/eras/Eras Vision.md

 ## Vision

-Eras is a calendar processor for fiction others.
-The user can define a base era for their world plus any number of subordinate eras of varying complexity.
+Eras is a calendar processor for authors others.
+The user can define a standard era for their world plus any number of subordinate eras of varying complexity.

 The intent is to support:

-- A base era, which is the "official" reckoning of years and dates.
+- A standard era, which is the "official" reckoning of years and dates.
 - Eras of various kinds that are tied to the base era
     - Julian vs. Gregorian
     - Regnal eras